 I already feel a dark cloud lifting.

-These chocolate dipped funfetti squares are really, really easy.
+These chocolate-dipped confetti squares are really, really easy.
 Stress-free.
 Kid-proof.
 Adult-proof.
 And lots of fun to make.
-It’s really just a simple rice kirspie square recipe with funfetti sprinkles and chocolate dip, but it’s a little more fun than your plain marshmallow square.
+It’s really just a simple rice Krispie square recipe with confetti sprinkles and chocolate dip, but it’s a little more fun than your plain marshmallow square.
 Plus, you can’t go wrong with sprinkles (I have a Pinterest board devoted to sprinkles!).
 Enjoy

 Tools used for this recipe (affiliate link):